orgua/OneWireHub/README.md

 - is there more than one master on the bus?
 It won't work!
 - has any other sensor (real or emulated) ever worked with this master? -> the simplest device would be a ds2401
 - is serial- and gpio-debugging disabled (see src/OneWireHub_config.h)?
-- on slow arduinos it can be helpful to disable serial completely to get reliable results -> comment out serial.begin()
+- on slow arduinos it can be helpful to disable the serial port completely to get reliable results -> at least comment out serial.begin()
 - if you can provide a recording via logic-analyzer (logic 8 or similar) there should be chance we can help you
 - if you checked all these points feel free to open an issue at [Github](https://github.com/orgua/OneWireHub)

 ### Recent development (latest at the top):
+- more explicit coding, a lot of bugfixes with the help of unit tests (esp8266, bea910, ds18b20)
 - interface of hub and slave-devices has changed, check header-file or examples for more info
 - rework / clean handling of timing-constants with user defined literals.
 - extend const-correctness to all onewire-slaves and unify naming of functions across similar devices